Type 1 Diabetes

 • Diabetes care using the most advanced insulin management and glucose sensing technology

-• Personalized education programs for patients, families and community organizations
+• Personalized educational programs for patients, families and community organizations

-• Telemedicine program for rural areas, improving access for patients outside of Louisville
+• Telemedicine program in rural areas, improving access for patients outside of Louisville

 • College and transitional care program for children and young adults ages 16 to 26

-• Dedicated Christensen Family Sports & Activity Program focusing on improving the health, safety and athletic performance of every child and young adult with diabetes
+• Christensen Family Sports & Activity Program focused on improving the health, safety and athletic performance of every child and young adult with diabetes

 Type 1 Club: Support for Children and Families

-A Type 1 diagnosis can come with a lot of emotions and changes.
-When a child is diagnosed, it’s important to remember that the child, parent or caregiver didn’t do or not do anything to cause the condition.
-The Type 1 Club is a place for kids and teens with Type 1 diabetes and their families to turn for support, education and fellowship after a Type 1 diabetes diagnosis.
+A Type 1 diabetes diagnosis can come with a lot of emotions, challenges and changes.
+When a child is diagnosed, it’s important to remember that the child, parent or caregiver didn’t do or not do something to cause the condition.
+The Type 1 Club is a place for kids and teens with Type 1 diabetes and their families to turn for support, education and fellowship after their diagnosis.

-Our diabetes research team, along with the UofL School of Medicine, is dedicated to the study of Type 1 diabetes.
-The Wendy Novak Diabetes Institute participates in research programs, including:
+The diabetes research team with Norton Children’s Research Institute, along with the UofL School of Medicine, is dedicated to the study of Type 1 diabetes.
+Wendy Novak Diabetes Institute participates in research programs, including:

 • Type 1 Diabetes TrialNet: An international research program dedicated to the study, prevention and early treatment intervention of Type 1 diabetes.
 It offers risk screening for relatives of Type 1 diabetes patients and innovative clinical studies to preserve insulin production, with the hope to delay or prevent the onset of Type 1 diabetes.

-• T1D Exchange Registry: This project is being done at 70 diabetes centers in the U.S. to gather data about Type 1 diabetes to improve day-to-day management of the condition and accelerate research.
+• T1D Exchange Registry: This project is being done at 70 diabetes centers in the U.S. to gather data about Type 1 diabetes and improve day-to-day management of the condition and accelerate research.

 Type 1 Diabetes TrialNet

-People with Type 1 diabetes who are patients at the Wendy Novak Diabetes Institute may be eligible to participate.
-After signing a consent form to join the registry, the Wendy Novak Diabetes Institute will collect information that is recorded in your medical chart.
-Additionally, you will complete a questionnaire about your diabetes and current health.
+Patients of Wendy Novak Diabetes Institute with Type 1 diabetes may be eligible to participate.
+After signing a consent form to join the registry, Wendy Novak Diabetes Institute will collect in the patient’s medical chart, and a questionnaire about diabetes and current health will be completed.
 No extra visits, blood tests or procedures are needed to participate.

 Let your diabetes care provider know if you are interested in participating.